 Year 12 Academic Enrichment Programme

-The Higher Education Insight (HEI) residential is designed to raise the aspirations of academically gifted year 12 students from non-traditional backgrounds who live in areas outside of the West Midlands region.
+The National Access Summer School (NASS) is designed to raise the aspirations of academically gifted Year 12 students from non-traditional backgrounds who live in areas outside of the West Midlands region.
 There are three broad academic streams that students can apply to and all costs for the residential will be met by the University of Birmingham.

 Year 10 summer school student